These tips are based upon common knowledge and experimentation.

 Minimize the number of files

-Depending on a browser's cache settings, it may send an
+Depending on a browser's cache settings, it may send a request with the

 Reduce domain lookups